tryashtar/naive-music-updater/README.md

 * `map`: Any song with its name as the key will have its "clean name" set exactly to the value with no further processing.
 * `title_to_filename`: For characters that can't be saved as file names, values for their replacements.
 * `title_to_foldername`: The same thing but for folders.
+* `title_splits`: List of [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) with named groups.
+When generating a clean name, the program will recursively process any groups ending with `_title` when considering capitalization rules, and not process any groups ending with `_skip`.
+Other groups are entirely excluded from the final clean name.

 ## Sources
 The program writes a `sources.yaml` file to your library root.
 The intention of this file is to keep track of where you got your music from.
 As for me, I've downloaded my music from all kinds of random places, and it brings me peace of mind to know I can go back and get them again, or find them in a higher quality somewhere else.